Muennighoff/vilio/SCORE_REPRO.md

 ### Images
 - We perform feature extraction before starting to train to speed up training (I also have the code for feature extraction on the go if ever needed (will double training time though)).

-Refer to the feature_extraction notebook under notebooks if you run into any problems:
+Refer to the feature_extraction notebook under `vilio/notebooks` if you run into any problems:

 - Clone the repo;
 `git clone https://github.com/Muennighoff/vilio.git`